 - It comes with a steam nozzle cleaning tool that needs a bit of work to remove and clean.

 - Depending on which model you buy, the surface is shiny, so fingerprints always show-up

 - It’s well built but is a bit heavy to move around on a countertop with one hand

 I couldn’t ask for more except a seasonal discount for this Nespresso Creatisa espresso machine.
 These discounts can save you anywhere from 100-150 dollars off the regular price.
 As for speed and ease of use, I liked how it warms up fast and is easy no-brainer coffee that tastes outstanding.

-The 19 bars of pressure makes all the difference for getting perfectly produced espresso.
+The 19 bars of pressure make all the difference in getting perfectly produced espresso.
 Like everything else, please keep it clean with a soft cloth, so your fingerprints don’t show up easily.
-Breville Nespresso has absolutely teamed-up to make a better machine than their previous Nespresso Delonghi, in my honest opinion.
+Breville Nespresso has absolutely teamed up to make a better machine than their previous Nespresso Delonghi, in my honest opinion.